IBM/presto-hudi-workshop/docs/lab-3/README.md

 (10 rows)
 ```

 Notice that you can see the relevant Hudi metadata information for each row of the data.

+!!! note
     Note: this information is also available for the MoR tables, but we chose to omit it in the previous section for brevity.

 From here, you can experiment with adding data to our partitioned CoW table and exploring how the queries and s3 storage files change.
 You can also explore more advanced queries of the Hudi metadata on the MoR tables.